fabrizio-ottati/HATS/README.md

 Well, take a look to this [introduction from Tonic documentation](https://tonic.readthedocs.io/en/latest/getting_started/intro-event-cameras.html).

+## What is a time surfaces?

+More on this in the future :)

 ## The code

 The code consists of a couple of scripts for the dataset encoding and SVM training.
 The tested datasets are CIFAR10DVS and NMNIST.